 In 2011 Jnani Matson joined John as a partner.
-Jnani has led a diverse life – serving on the front lines in the Gulf War in 1991 and later running his own securities firm providing protection for celebrities and others mostly in Los Angeles and later working in real estate.
-Also a pilot, he enjoys flying over wine country although he now lives in Texas.
+Jnani has led a diverse life – serving on the front lines in the Gulf War in 1991 and later working for a top Beverly Hills based securities firm providing protection for celebrities and others mostly in Los Angeles and later working in real estate.
+Also, a pilot, he enjoys flying over wine country although he now lives in Texas.

 Their first white wine was from the 2016 vintage.
-Looking at a number of prominent cooler weather sites for this varietal in both Napa and Sonoma they finally found a section from a particular vineyard that fit the profile for the style of wine they wanted to produce from this varietal.
+Looking at a number of prominent cooler weather sites for Chardonnay in both Napa and Sonoma they finally found a section from a particular vineyard that fit the profile for the style of wine they wanted to produce from this variety.
 The vineyard is the Ritchie Vineyard in the heart of Sonoma County’s Russian River Valley.

 The 2015 Boich Family Cellar Howell Mountain Cabernet Sauvignon is sourced from a premium vineyard site east of St. Helena in the Howell Mountain AVA.
 This wine is dark in the glass showing darker fruit aromatics on the bouquet along with a floral note, hints of cigar smoke and cedar box.
 Reveals a sweetness of fruit and dessert spices as the wine opens.
 Shows good depth of aroma.
 Fairly supple on the entry gains in complexity rather quickly.
 Shows a youthful finish with still tight tannins that need time to open.
 Pleasing acidity.